 The next step is to prepare a PMO charter that outlines the PMO’s objectives, scope, responsibilities, governance structure, and stakeholders.
 It should also define performance measurement criteria to assess the PMO’s effectiveness over time.

-Once the charter is created, firms should share it with relevant parties.
+Once the charter is created, firms should share it with relevant project stakeholders.
 Furthermore, the document should be regularly reviewed and updated to keep the PMO aligned with the organization’s evolving needs and goals.

 Choose the Appropriate PMO Model for Your Firm